SiaSyPeng/CatCather/README.md

 for lab1, please see the final code on lab1Submit

-for lab2, please see the final code on master
+for lab2, please see the final code on lab2Submit

 ## Usage